Maidenless01/weirdstuff/README.md

 # Drag Papers (Mobile + Desktop)

 This page lets you drag cute "papers" around.
-It now works on both desktop and mobile using unified Pointer Events with responsive styles.
+It now works on both desktop (mouse) and mobile (touch) with responsive styles.

 What changed:
 - Mobile-friendly viewport added
 - Responsive font/image sizes
-- Unified drag via `drag.js` (Pointer Events)
+- Touch dragging enabled via `mobile.js`
+- Desktop dragging guarded in `script.js` to avoid conflicts on touch devices

 Usage:
 1. Open `index.html` in a browser.